maximdeclercq/django-vue/README.md

 # Django Vue

-A promising attempt to bring the power of single-page applications to native Django.
+A promising attempt to bring the power of VueJS to native Django.
-Make your single views behave like vue components without any configuration or extensive code changes!
+Write VueJS code and use VueJS Components inside Django templates without extensive code changes!

 ## Installation